Rulemaking docket for Minnesota Rules 1315

 Published notices and comment periods

-The Notice of Adoption was published in the State Register on Nov.
-9, 2020.
+View the Request for Comments, which was published in the State Register on Nov.
+7, 2022.

 Availability of rule draft and statement of need and reasonableness (SONAR)